michaelwitz/task-blaster-oss/docs/FunctionalSpecs.md

    - **UI Display**: Enum values are translated to user-friendly text in the interface
      - Database stores: `TO_DO`, `IN_PROGRESS`, `HIGH`
      - UI displays: `"To Do"`, `"En Progreso"`, `"Alta"` (based on user's language)

 7. **Development & Testing**

    - Comprehensive API documentation and testing coverage
    - Proper error handling and user feedback

+## User Roles & Permissions

+- **Admin**: Full project and user management capabilities
+- **Member**: Task assignment and project participation
+- **Project Admin**: Permission to define Kanban board settings (columns, tags, etc) for a specific project.
+- **Agents**:

+  - Provide functionality for users to manage their own agents and agent API credtntial (keys)
+  - Provide centeralized WARP.md, CLAUDE.md, etc file management per repo or per project.
+  - API access is restricted based on the project, agent credentials can not span multiple projects (security isolation)
+  - Security guidelines and documentation provided to the user when setting up agent credentials

 ## Technical Specifications